KeepFloyding/linux-configs/README.md

 mercurial-common
 ```

+## Wofi

+Wofi requires some configuation.
+See the Wofi tutorial here: https://mephisto.cc/en/tech/wofi/.
+I configured Super key to start wofi and to kill it.

 ## Wayfire.ini

 Sample wayfire config is given below.
 Latest up to date one is saved as file in this repo.
 A lot is taken from here: https://github.com/WayfireWM/wayfire/blob/master/wayfire.ini.